Rotary Park – Clarksville, Tennessee

 Rotary park is a 111.3 acre nature park located in Clarksville, TN.
 This beautiful park has over 5 miles of hiking and biking trails.
 It also has a playground, a few pavilions, and a nice area to relax for a picnic.
 The park is open all year round so all the trails within the park will remain accessible to you at any time of the year.
 They also provide several different activity options.

 ON THE TRAIL

 Along the trail you will find a creek with clear water and fishes.
 You can also find snakes like we did in the water so always keep an eye out for new friends.
 Wild flowers can also be found along the side of the trails.
 If you are lucky you may even spot a deer at the distance.
 This park looks absolutely beautiful in the fall.
 You can still find many wild flowers blooming within the dead leaves.
 It looks like a touch of color on a painting.
-On these flowers you can find pollinating bees which always takes me back to the importance of bees.
-Read all about that here.

 The flowing water is beautiful and very peaceful.
 During the several times we hiked this trail we never saw that many people on the trail.
 Mainly bikers and one or two hikers at the most during a good 2 hours we were there.
 The trails here are not like a ruck it, finish it quickly kind of trail.
 It is a short loop and coming here means I can take my sweet time taking pictures, pausing by the creek and soaking in all the tranquility, watch my daughters pick up rocks and sticks, and even enjoy a delicious snack like this one - This Bar Saves Lives.